How to Keep Your Hands Young

 Most women begin to experience the effects of the above factors as they get older, but it’s important to start as early as possible to keep your hands young, hydrated and healthy, just like you would do with the rest of the skin on your body.

-If you’re looking for a particular moisturizer for dry hands, we recommend choosing one that’s as natural as possible, made with highly nutritious ingredients like:
+If you’re looking for a particular moisturizer for dry skin, we recommend choosing one that’s as natural as possible and made with highly nutritious ingredients like:

 - Rosehip oil